 Drivers can select from Eco, Normal, and Sport modes, which do little more than adjust the throttle mapping.
 In most conditions, the Venza leaves silently from a stop before engaging the engine, creating a near-seamless transition from electric to gas propulsion.
 You won't be able to feel the engine kick on but you'll certainly hear it when you need to get up to speed in a hurry.
 Toyota's eCVT has a tendency to create some less than exotic sounds from the gas engine but we found that if you drive the Venza like a reasonable person, the engine remains mostly quiet.
 As we mentioned, a little more power in the Venza would have been welcomed but Toyota customers likely prefer improved fuel economy over grunt.
 The Venza does more to straddle the line between a Toyota and Lexus product than any other model in the lineup and it should make you think twice about purchasing an NX Hybrid.

-EPA estimates work out to 40/37/39 mpg on the city/highway/combined cycles for the Venza, which falls just short of the 40 mpg combined rating for the RAV4 Hybrid.
-Toyota hybrid models typically outmatch their EPA estimates in our testing and during our time with the car with mostly in-town driving, the Venza achieved just over 41 mpg.
+EPA reviews of the Venza return 40/37/39 mpg on the city/highway/combined cycles, which falls just short of the 40 mpg combined rating for the RAV4 Hybrid.
+Toyota hybrid models typically outmatch their EPA mileage estimates in our testing and during our time with the car with mostly in-town driving, the Venza achieved just over 41 mpg.
 With a 14.5-gallon gas tank, a theoretical mixed range of around 565 miles should be achievable.
 The 2.5-liter engine's recommended fuel requirement is 87-octane or higher.

 Inside, the Venza is a cut above the RAV4 in terms of material quality, bordering on Lexus territory.
 Everything looks and feels built to last, and the hourglass-shaped console provides the driver and front passenger with a cocooning feel.
 The Black/Java dual-tone color scheme available higher up in the range takes the feeling of luxury up another few notches.
 That said, the cabin is not notably bigger than the RAV4's.
 On the base LE, features like an eight-inch touchscreen, an eight-way power-adjustable driver's seat, fabric-trimmed seats, road sign assist, and blind-spot monitoring are standard.
 The mid-range XLE adds SofTex bolsters to the seats, front/rear parking assistance, and heated front seats, while the Limited gets ventilated front seats, a bird's eye view camera, a 12.3-inch touchscreen, and a nine-speaker audio system.